 If you are an avid fantasy reader, this question has probably come across your mind once or twice.
-This was at least the case for me when I was first starting to discover my passion for reading fantasy.
+This was at least the case for me when I first discovered my passion for reading fantasy.

 I always wondered why fantasy writers would write hundreds and hundreds of pages in their published novels.
 After a while of contemplating, I finally caved in and decided to investigate these curiosities in depth.

-In this article, I will share what I have found to be the most valid reasons as to why fantasy books are so long.
+In this article, I will share what I have found to be the most valid reasons why fantasy books are so long.

-Fantasy books are long because the fictional universe must be built from scratch, the fantasy community has grown to expect lengthy novels, and readers simply just want more story content.
-These reasons have pushed authors to lengthen their fantasy works so that their novels are more marketable in the long run.
+Fantasy books are long because authors must build the fictional universe from scratch, the fantasy community has grown to expect lengthy novels, and readers want more story content.
+These reasons have pushed authors to lengthen their fantasy works so that their books are more marketable in the long run.

 Building Up the Fictional World from Scratch

-The fictional universes that are handcrafted by fantasy authors require a high volume of content to be described appropriately.
+The fictional universes that fantasy authors handcraft require a high volume of content to be described appropriately.

 Think about all of the variables concerning the fictional world that a fantasy author must address in the span of a single novel.
 There are a ton of them!